-The oral comprehensive examination is an exit requirement for all MLISc candidates who do not complete a master’s thesis.
+The oral comprehensive examination is an exit requirement for all MLISc candidates who started the LIS Program prior to the Fall 2018 semester and are not completing a master’s thesis.
 The exam must be taken in the student’s last regular semester: fall if graduating in the fall, spring if graduating in the spring or the summer.
 The oral exam scenarios are available online:

 An orientation session will be scheduled each fall and spring by the Program Chair and notice sent to the LIS student mailing list.
 At the session, the Chair will go over the purpose, requirements, and schedule for the exam.
 The Chair will also provide suggestions in preparing for the exam.